robertgz/case-converter/README.md

 ![case-converter-screen-capture](https://user-images.githubusercontent.com/1051611/75844884-39845580-5d8c-11ea-9553-74ab9b96ce4c.png)

 Converts a line of text to multiple cases.
-Converted text can be copied to clipboard and pasted elsewhere.
+Converted text can be copied to clipboard.

 Shows the results of multiple conversion at the same time.
 Text is converted as it is typed or pasted without needing to click a conversion button.